campudus/vertx-session-manager/README.md

 ## Dependencies

-This module requires the scala language module (org.scala-lang.scala-library-v2.10) to work.
-It is built against Vert.x 2.0.0.
+This module is built against Vert.x 2.0.0.

 It uses either SharedData maps provided by Vert.x or a MongoDB to save its information, depending on your configuration (see below).